 - Instruction in self-advocacy

-These services may be provided in an individual or group setting, and do not require the student to be a VR client.
+These services may be provided in an individual or group setting, and do not require the student to be a VR consumer.

 Contact your VR counselor, teacher, guidance counselor or school nurse to get started.